 Tell me you are as busy as I am?
 With no time to shower even.
 Okay that’s just me.
 But busy or not, this is arsenal.
 For the best curries ever.

-But speaking of Netflix, here’s what’s on our recommended list right now, if you are looking for ideas:
+Also, I can’t help but give Netflix reccos, here’s what’s on our recommended list right now, if you are looking for ideas: